vkostyanetsky/kostyanetsky.me/pages/index.md

 ﻿Hi there!
 My name is Vlad.
-I'm a business software developer based in Kemerovo, Russia.
-I specialize in [1C:Enterprise](https://1c.com) and experiment with everything else.
+I'm a business software developer specializing in [1C:Enterprise](https://1c.com) and experimenting with everything else.
 A lot.

-I also have a passion for cycling and video games.
+Currently, I'm working on [FirstBIT ERP](https://firstbit.ae).
+It is a company management system (sales, purchasing, production, human resources, accounting, you know this stuff) designed for the United Arab Emirates.

-Currently I work for [FirstBIT Technologies](https://firstbit.ae).
-Our main project is <nobr>[FirstBIT ERP](https://firstbit.ae/products/erp-dubai/financial_management/)</nobr> — it is a company management system designed for United Arab Emirates.
+I also secretly have a passion for cycling and video games.